lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 Conceptually, going monorepo seems pretty straightforward.
 All you need to do is to put all your code into one repository, right?

-In reality, there is a variety of reasons why it's not exactly easy.
-There are a lot of things to take into account.
+In reality, there are many things to take into account so it's not exactly easy.

 If you have an old codebase with lots of project, the migration to a monorepo will not be trivial.

-There's obviously also an educational cost because, to be fair, monorepo is not so common in early-stage startups.
+There's also an educational cost because monorepo is not so common in early-stage startups.

-To me personally, this is the most interesting aspect of the conversation because I think these companies would benefit quite a bit from the simplicity of having all the code into one place.
+To me personally, this is a very interesting aspect of the conversation.
+I think early-stage startups would benefit quite a bit from the simplicity of having all the code into one place.

-The most difficult part of going monorepo is the tooling.
-I structured this article so that the discussion about tooling is toward the end.
+Since the most difficult part of going monorepo is the tooling, I structured the article so that the discussion about tooling is toward the end.

-Since that's a little complicated, it's easier to discuss tooling once I mentioned some benefits of this approach.
+It's easier to discuss tooling once I mentioned some benefits of this approach.
+Let's start from where a new project would start: setting it up.

-### Setup costs
+## Setup costs

 There's a lot going on when creating a new project.
 A typical setup involves: